brettmcgrath/security_camera/README.md

 Attached directories:
 1. **data_tools** - Tools I developed or adapted from others for use in manipulating image data
-2. **results** - Results of model performance, performance snapshots with bounding boxes, graphs of metrics
+2. **results** - Results of model performance, performance snapshots with bounding boxes, graphs of metrics. comparison.csv can be read as a table of pertinent information of all models and micro-tests (see below) conducted.
+Detailed information of the data size, epochs trained, and resulting model metrics can be found within this csv file.
-3. **yolov5** - The original yolov5 directory forked from Ultralytics GitHub

 ## Data

-Data used in this project can be seen on a University of Grenada handgun image dataset listed on [Kaggle](https://www.kaggle.com/andrewmvd/handgun-detection).
+Data used in this project can be seen on a University of Grenada handgun image dataset listed [here](https://sci2s.ugr.es/weapons-detection#RP).
 Annotations from this dataset were converted from COCO ([x_min, y_min, width, height]) to YOLO (normalized[x_center, y_center, width, height]) format for future use of modeling with the [YOLO v5 model](https://github.com/ultralytics/yolov5) architecture.

 ## Data_Problem